Transportation Recovery Plan

 A Broader Increase of Muni Service

-The SFMTA is being strategic as we increase Muni service in a strategic way.
+The SFMTA is being strategic as we increase Muni service.
 Decisions will continue to be based on:

 - Data for ridership trends and where ridership is highest